Industrial big data

-Asif Jamal mansoori Industrial big data refers to a large amount of diversified time series generated at a high speed by industrial equipment, known as the Internet of things.
+Industrial big data refers to a large amount of diversified time series generated at a high speed by industrial equipment, known as the Internet of things.
 The term emerged in 2012 along with the concept of "Industry 4.0”, and refers to big data”, popular in information technology marketing, in that data created by industrial equipment might hold more potential business value.
 Industrial big data takes advantage of industrial Internet technology.
 It uses raw data to support management decision making, so to reduce costs in maintenance and improve customer service.
 Please see intelligent maintenance system for more reference.

 Definition

 Big data refers to data generated in high volume, high variety, and high velocity that require new technologies of processing to enable better decision making, knowledge discovery and process optimization.
 Sometimes, the feature of veracity is also added to emphasize the quality and integrity of the data.
 However, for industrial big data, there should be two more "V’s".
 One is visibility, which refers to the discovery of unexpected insights of the existing assets and/or processes and in this way transferring invisible knowledge to visible value.
 The other "V" is value.